ShibuDoberail/CNN-Assignment-skin-cancer-/README.md

 - Model 3: Final model showing promising results with good accuracy and validation accuracy.
 Augmentor library has been used to increase the sample data since there was data imblance.

 ## Acknowledgements
-I would like to thank Upgrad and IIIT Bangalore for giving me a chance to work on this project.
+I would like to thank Upgrad and IIIT Bangalore.

 ## Contact
-Created by Shibu Doberial - feel free to contact me!
+Created by Shibu Doberial